Is A Home Deposit Refundable?

 On top of forfeiting 0.25% of your purchase price, you may also be liable to compensate the vendor for any loss incurred by the vendor over and above the forfeited amount.

-If you wish to withdraw from purchasing a property or have any questions related to “is a house deposit refundable?”, feel free to contact our team of lawyers or conveyancers at Owen Hodge for our advice and guidance.
+If you wish to withdraw from purchasing a property or have any questions related to non-refundable deposits when selling a property, contact our team of specialist property lawyers and conveyancers at Owen Hodge for expert advice and guidance.

 Get in touch now